GeeWee/geewee.github.io/_posts/2020-01-11-application-insights-cost.md

 To do this, it C# collects *a lot* of data.
 Every log statement, outgoing and ingoing http call, every burp and sneeze.
 Application Insights is (primarily) priced per GB of data ingested - and it's pretty expensive.
 Some of their competitors charge much less.
 Humio charges approximately 0.9$ per gb of ingested data, and Datadog charges 0.1$.
 Application Insights charges a whopping 2.76$ per ingested Gigabyte.
-And Application Insights can collect *a lot* of gigabytes.[0]
+And Application Insights can collect *a lot* of gigabytes.

 With prices this expensive, you'll probably only want to collect the data you're actually interested in.